MariaHokas/React-NorthwindDatabase/README.md

 ## What is the use of this Repo

-This Project is a Simple CRUD ReactJS Project which demonstrates the following
+This Project is a Simple CRUD ReactJS Project created with create.react-app.
+The project demonstrates the following
-1. Creating a Component in React
+1. Creating a Components in React
 2. Making HTTP calls
 3. Communicating between parent and child component
 4. Using Bootstrap along with React